iamdudeman/sola-game-engine/README.md

   * Remove File IO calls from AssetLoader
 * Browser Platform
   * Write program to export Main into a JS file instead of gradle plugin
+  * Improve performance (StressTestExample can't handle a lot of objects)
 * Input
   * Mouse input handling
 * Camera
   * Figure out how to implement
     * Translate
     * Scale / zoom
+* Scene
+  * Implement a good abstraction for this (maybe use the one SolKana had)
 * Audio
   * Interface for type
   * Implement loader per platform (Swing and JavaFX can probably share though)